 Marijuana and Blood Pressure Treatment Plans

 Current research and reports from individual cannabis users indicate that adding marijuana as part of a blood pressure treatment plan could help lower blood pressure.
 Marijuana offers a variety of benefits, including reducing stress, improving sleep quality and eliminating insomnia, and offering pain-relief for chronic and neurological pain conditions.
 With continued use, these factors could be kept under control, which could offer a long-term improvement in blood pressure numbers.
 Several factors should be considered when ingesting or smoking marijuana and high blood pressure are combined.
 First, THC was the primary component of cannabis tested in blood pressure studies, suggesting that a high-THC strain may be the most beneficial for lowering blood pressure.
-Inhalation or vaporizing remains the most widely-recognized and effective way to dose with medical marijuana, but other options are available, including edibles, oils, and tinctures.
+Inhalation or vaporizing remains the most widely-recognized and effective way to

 For the greatest success when including medical marijuana card online as part of a blood pressure treatment plan, consistency is key.
 Several of the above-mentioned research studies found, when trying to determine does marijuana lower blood pressure, that some individuals may see an initial increase in heart rate when using cannabis for first few times.
 Although heart rate and blood pressure are separate cardiovascular measurements, increases in heart rate can cause increases in blood pressure.
 The opposite was seen, however, with prolonged use.
 Prolonged administration was recognized as offering the most long-term benefit for blood pressure numbers and provided the greatest decreases in blood pressure.
 It is also important to note that continuing to implement and stick to the healthy lifestyle changes for improving blood pressure recommended by the American Heart Association and Center for Disease Control.